 (a) Application.
-An application pursuant to 28 U.S.C. § 2412(d), the Equal Access to Justice Act (EAJA), for award of attorney fees and/or other expenses shall be submitted for filing with the Clerk not later than 30 days after the Court's judgment becomes final.
-See Rule 36 (Entry of Judgment) and Rule 41 (Mandate).
-The time for filing an application under this subsection is set by statute.
+An application pursuant to 28 U.S.C. § 2412(d) for award of attorney fees and/or other expenses in a case shall be submitted for filing with the Clerk not later than 30 days after mandate.
+See Rule 41 (Mandate).
+The time (which is set by the statute) for filing an application under this subsection may not be extended.
+See Rule 25 (Filing and Service).
 The application shall include the fees and expenses claimed for the submission of that application.

-(1) Response.
-Not later than 30 days after the date on which an application described in section (a) is filed, the Secretary shall submit for filing and serve a response to that application.
-If the Secretary disputes the amount of fees and expenses sought, before the Secretary files a response the parties shall consult in good faith to seek expeditious resolution of the matter.
-The response shall state which elements of the application are not contested and explain the Secretary's position on those elements that are contested.
+- (b) Response.
+Not later than 30 days after the date on which an application described in subsection (a) or a supplemental application described in subsection (c) or (d) is filed, the Secretary shall submit for filing and serve a response to that application or supplemental application.
+The response shall state which elements of the application or supplemental application are not contested and explain the Secretary's position on those elements that are contested. - (c) Reply.

-(2) Reply.
 Not later than 30 days after service of any response by the Secretary, the applicant may submit for filing and serve a reply addressing those matters contested by the Secretary.

-(b) Supplemental Application.
-Except as provided in paragraph (3) of this section, a party whose application described in section (a) has been granted in whole or in part may, not later than 20 days after the Court action granting such application, file a supplemental application for attorney fees and other expenses in connection with the defense of such application.
-A supplemental application shall include the fees and expenses claimed for the submission of that supplemental application.
+Any reply involving a supplemental application described in subsection (d) shall include a supplemental application that includes the fees and expenses claimed for the submission of that reply.

-(1) Response.
-Unless unopposed, and except as provided in paragraph (3) of this section, not later than 20 days after the date on which a supplemental application is filed, the Secretary shall submit for filing and serve a response to that supplemental application.
-If the Secretary disputes the amount of fees and expenses sought, before the Secretary files a response the parties shall consult in good faith to seek expeditious resolution of the matter.
-The response shall state which elements of the supplemental application are not contested and explain the Secretary's position on those elements that are contested.

-(2) Reply.
-Not later than 10 days after service of any response by the Secretary, the applicant may submit for filing and serve a reply addressing those matters contested by the Secretary.

-(3) Supplemental Applications for Work Performed Before Other Courts.
+(d) Supplemental Application.

-(A) Appeals to the Federal Circuit.
-When an action on an application appealed to the U.S. Court of Appeals for the Federal Circuit is returned to the Court and the application has been granted in whole or in part by any court, any supplemental application (over which the Court has jurisdiction) based on representation provided in that appeal may be filed in the Court not later than 20 days after the mandate is issued by that court.
+- (1) General.
+Except as provided in paragraphs (2) or (3) of this subsection and in subsection (c), a party whose application described in subsection (a) has been granted in whole or in part may, not later than 20 days after the Court action granting such application, file a supplemental application for attorney fees and other expenses in connection with the defense of such subsection (a) application. - (2) Appeals to the Federal Circuit.
+When an action on an application appealed to the United States Court of Appeals for the Federal Circuit is returned to the Court and the application has been granted in whole or in part by any court, any supplemental application (over which the Court has jurisdiction) based on representation provided in that appeal may be filed in the Court not later than 20 days after the mandate is issued by that court.
 See Fed.
 R. App.
 P. 41; Fed.
 Cir.
-R. 41.

-(B) Appeals to the U.S. Supreme Court.
+R. 41. - (3) Appeals to the Supreme Court.
 When an action on an application appealed to the Supreme Court is returned to the Court and the application has been granted in whole or in part by any court, any supplemental application (over which the Court has jurisdiction) based on representation provided in that appeal may be filed in the Court not later than 20 days after the expiration of the time for filing a petition for a rehearing by the Supreme Court.
 See Sup.
 Ct.
-R. 45.

-(C) Timing of Supplemental Responses and Replies.
-When a supplemental application is filed under paragraph (A) or (B) of this section, the Court will issue an order specifying the timing of responses and replies to ensure that all previous applications have been resolved before requiring a response to the next application.

-(c) Dispute Resolution.
-In addition to the good faith resolution requirements of subsections (a)(1) and (b)(1), either party may request or the Court may direct that a staff conference, pursuant to Rule 33, be conducted in person or by telephone to discuss resolution of the contested elements of the application.

-(d) Appendices.
-The parties shall attach as appendices to any pleading submitted for filing under this Rule those documents that are not already before the Court that are necessary to meet the application content requirements of 28 U.S.C. §?2412(d).
+R. 45. - (4) Preparation costs.
+A supplemental application shall include the fees and expenses claimed for the submission of that supplemental application. - (5) Timing of supplemental responses and replies.
+When a supplemental application is filed under paragraph (1), (2), or (3) of this subsection, the Secretary may file a response within 20 days, and, if filed, the applicant may file a reply within 10 days. - (e) Appendices.
+The parties shall attach as appendices to any pleading submitted for filing under this Rule those documents necessary to meet the 28 U.S.C. § 2412(d) application content requirements that are not already before the Court.